Ukrainian National Chernobyl Museum

-This small and unassuming museum documents the catastrophic nuclear incident that occurred at Chernobyl on 26th April 1986 at 01:23, Moscow time.
+This small and unassuming museum documents the catastrophic nuclear incident that occurred at Chernobyl on April 26, 1986, at 01:23, Moscow time.
 The museum’s slogan is “est dolendi modus, non est timendi,” Latin for “there is a limit of sadness, anxiety has no limits.”

-Outside the museum stands a tank, an ambulance, a fire jeep and a military jeep.
+Outside the museum stands a tank, an ambulance, a fire jeep, and a military jeep.
 The entrance is a staircase lined with street signs which name every village affected by the disaster.

 Chernobyl had a population of 49,346 people living in 11,000 apartments, and as such evacuation was not immediate.
-The radiation on the 27th April 1986, the day of evacuation, was 400 - 1500 mR/h.
+The radiation on April 27, 1986, the day of the evacuation, was 400 - 1500 mR/h.
 This exceeds the acceptable norm 75,000 times.

-The small museum includes three exhibit halls that seek to inform, remind and issue a stark warning of the reconciliation that is necessary between man, science and the technology that threatens and endangers the Earth.
+The small museum includes three exhibit halls that seek to inform, remind and issue a stark warning of the reconciliation that is necessary between man, science, and the technology that threatens and endangers the Earth.

 Know Before You Go

+An informative centre.
 A must if visiting Chernobyl.

 Follow us on Twitter to get the latest on the world's hidden wonders.